windmaomao/windmaomao.github.io/book/react-quickly.md

 ReactDOM.render(welcome, document.getElementById('content'))
 ```

 By convention, the names of variables containing React components are capitalized.
-This isn’t required in regular JS (you can use the lowercase variable name helloWorld); but because it’s necessary in JSX, you apply this convention here.
-(In JSX, React uses uppercase and lowercase to differentiate a custom component like <HelloWorld/> from a regular HTML element such as <h1/>.
-But in regular JS, it’s differentiated by passing either a variable such as HelloWorld or a string such as 'h1'.
+This isn’t required in regular `JS` (you can use the lowercase variable name `helloWorld`); but because it’s necessary in `JSX`, you apply this convention here.
+(In `JSX`, React uses uppercase and lowercase to differentiate a custom component like `<HelloWorld/>` from a regular HTML element such as `<h1/>`.
+But in regular JS, it’s differentiated by passing either a variable such as `HelloWorld` or a string such as 'h1'.
 It’s a good idea to start using capitalization convention for custom components now.)

 ### Working with Properties